magomimmo/modern-cljs/doc/tutorial-17.md

-Before to start REPLing around, make you a favor: do your REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a sure headache in writing stringified HTML at the repl.
+Before to start REPLing around, make you a favor: do your REPLing by using the [hiccup][11] lib by [James Reeves][12], because it will save you a sure headache in writing stringified HTML at the REPL.

 [Ryan Neufeld][25] recently published [lein-try][26], a lein plugin for trying out libraries in the REPL whithout having to import them in